SexChrLab/Cancer_Genomics/README.md

         - Additional VCF files can be merged by adding them to the list with a comma and no space.
 Note that the program will select the overlap of any two of the VCF files provided.
     - This script also automatically outputs a file called `number_of_variants_summary.txt` that list the number of variants per vcf file (if there are more than 1 vcf files) and the number of variants that are shared in at least 2 vcf files

-2. Runs Variant Effect Predictor (VEP)
+2. Runs Variant Effect Predictor (VEP) - **Note:** VEP can be difficult to download.
+Detailed instructions included below.
     - Returns annotated variants
     - Uses downstream pluggin to eliminate variants that are downstream of a frameshift mutation
     - Uses wildtype pluggin to return the corresponding wildtype peptide as well